 Lake Victoria

 We traveled about 2 hours down bush roads to reach our destination.
-I have always been good on directions but I admit the past two weeks I couldn’t haven’t found my way back from either of these places!
+I have always been good on directions but I admit, the past two weeks I couldn’t have found my way back from either of these places!

 There on the shores of Lake Victoria I attended a youth camp that was held for 6 bush orphan schools.
 I have never experienced a reception such as the one we received when we pulled up.
 Hundreds of young people lined the roadway singing and dancing.
 They had never participated in any type of event prepared just for them.
 For weeks they had been preparing to compete in all sorts of activities.
-The bush orphan schools that attended walked from very long distances to attend.
+The bush orphan schools that they attended were very long distances to walk daily to attend.

 The host church was expecting 300 youth for the event and on the first day we had 620 registered.
 The following day and the days there after there were over 1000 each day.
 The church area couldn’t contain them all for the meetings.
 Many stood down the roadways listening because there was no room anywhere else for them to stand.
 The sporting events were held at an open field about 3 or 4 miles away from the church.
 What an experience to see this many young people walking the distance each day back and forth.